Partially Identified Rankings from Pairwise Interactions: Introduction

 \section{Introduction}

-Consider the problem of ranking $q$ objects according to their latent merits.
-Although these merits are unobservable, data on pairwise interactions between the objects are available.
-Sports competitions exemplify this setting: competing teams have latent, unobservable strengths that influence the outcomes of the games.
-While the teams' strengths are not directly observable, the outcomes of their interactions (i.e., the winners of the games) are, and these outcomes provide information about the teams' relative strengths.
-The goal is to use these data to rank the teams on their merits.
+Consider the problem of ranking $q$ objects by their latent merits, when only pairwise interaction data are observed.
+Sports competitions provide a natural example: teams have unobservable strengths that influence the observable outcomes of games.
+These outcomes contain information about the teams’ relative strengths and are typically used to rank teams by merit.
+In this paper, we ask whether the true ranking can be identified from binary pairwise comparison data under any given tournament structure.

-This problem extends beyond sports competitions, and applications using pairwise interactions data to rank interacting objects are widespread in social sciences, with several examples also in economics.
+This problem extends beyond sports competitions, and applications using pairwise interactions data to rank interacting objects can be found in social sciences, with several recent examples also in economics.
 Job-to-job worker transitions are used to rank firms based on employee willingness to work for them \citep{sorkin2018ranking,corradini2023collective,lagos2024union}.
 Cross-journal citations serve as a method to rank academic journals according to their influence within the field \citep{stigler1994citation, palacios2004measurement, gu2022ranking}.
 In marketing, conjoint analysis leverages pairwise comparisons from surveys to construct consumer preference rankings and investigate the factors driving these preferences \citep{baier1998optimal,vcubric2019assessment}.
-These applications rely on theoretical models that assume all interactions are observed or that unobserved interactions occur at random.
-These assumptions may be unrealistic in practice, as the observed interactions, which we refer to as a tournament graph, can feature nodes with more connections than would be expected under the missing-at-random assumption.